Kosi07/twitter-clone/README.md

 Responsiveness
-- Clicking an image makes the image go full screen.
+- [x]Clicking an image makes the image go full screen.
 - Clicking on a tweet makes the tweet go full screen.
 Comments appear down below

-- Darkmode.
+- Darkmode/Lightmode toggle.

 - [x] NavBar icons should be highlighted depending on what icon you click